Algorithmic solvability of the lifting-extension problem: Computing homotopy classes of maps

-\heading{Operations with abelian groups} This subsection is a short summary of a detailed discussion found in \cite{CKMSVW11}.
+\heading{Operations with abelian groups} This subsection is a short summary of a detailed discussion found in \cite{CKMSVW11}; results not included there are proved.

-In our setting, an abelian group $A$ is represented by a set $\mcA$, whose elements are called \emph{representatives}; we also assume that the representatives can be stored in a computer.\footnote{We do not assume that $\mcA$ is computable -- this will not be the case e.g.\ for $[X,\Pnew]$ when $X$ is infinite.} For $\alpha\in\mcA$, let $[\alpha]$ denote the element of $A$ represented by $\alpha$.
+In our setting, an abelian group $A$ is represented by a set $\mcA$, whose elements are called \emph{representatives}; we also assume that the representatives have a finite encoding by bit strings.
+For $\alpha\in\mcA$, let $[\alpha]$ denote the element of $A$ represented by $\alpha$.
 The representation is generally non-unique; we may have $[\alpha]=[\beta]$ for $\alpha\ne\beta$.

 We call $A$ represented in this way \emph{semi-effective}, if algorithms for the following three tasks are available: provide an element $o\in\mcA$ with $[o]=0$ (the neutral element); given $\alpha\comma\beta\in\mcA$, compute $\gamma\in\mcA$ with $[\gamma]=[\alpha]+[\beta]$; given $\alpha\in\mcA$, compute $\beta \in\mcA$ with $[\beta]=-[\alpha]$.